minswap/minswap-stableswap/stableswap-docs/stableswap-spec.md

 #### 3.3.4.3 Datum

 - _balances_: is the balances of Pool's assets, has the same index with _assets_ in Pool's parameters
-- _total_liquidity_: is the Total Liquidity (which is equals with total amount of minted LP Token)
 - _amp_: is known as Amplification Coefficient, is the key metric in whole Stableswap system.
 - _order_hash_: Validator Hash of Order Contract